 Due to an increase in the number of subscribers over the years, an operator and lineman were employed in 1933 to maintain the lines and provide 24-hour service.
 The period from 9:00pm to 6:00am, however, was designated for emergency calls only.

 In January 1951, a special meeting of the subscribers was held to discuss the rebuilding of lines that were deteriorating.
 A fee of $13.00 was charged to each subscriber to help pay for the reconstruction.
 In March 1960, Wabash purchased a dial station so that subscribers could have the more modern rotary phones installed.
 These phones took the place of the outdated crank phones, which had been in use since the company’s inception.

 In 2006, Wabash activated a newly installed fiber to the premise network and began offering IP digital television service to their subscribers.
-This fiber network allowed Wabash to not only expand their service offerings but also their service area.
-Today Wabash has triple play service (phone, Internet, and digital TV) available in their original service area, as well as the municipalities of Celina, Coldwater, Fort Recovery, St. Henry, and Rockford.
+This fiber network allowed Wabash to not only expand its service offerings but also its service area.
+Today, Wabash has triple-play service (phone, internet, and digital and stream TV) available in their original service area, as well as the municipalities of Celina, Coldwater, Fort Recovery, Neptune, Rockford and St. Henry.